How to Be More Confident

-Whether you’re an introvert or extrovert, loud or quiet, excited or even-keeled, having confidence is vital to succeeding in business, in entrepreneurship and in life.
+Whether you’re an introvert or extrovert, quiet or loud, even-keeled or excitable, having confidence is vital to succeeding in every area of your life.

 We all know someone who seems naturally confident.
-The way they can sway a room, carry on a conversation, or follow their gut is something we all admire.
-But the truth is, they weren’t born with some predetermined “confidence gene.”
-Confidence isn’t a personality style, it’s a skill.
+We admire the way they can sway a room, carry a conversation, or follow their gut.
+But the truth is that they weren’t born with some predetermined “confidence gene.”
+In fact, confidence isn’t a personality style at all—it’s a skill.
 And, lucky for all of us, it’s a skill that can be learned.